 Daniel made his debut with the Festival dei Due Mondi, Spoleto, Italy, singing the baritone solos in Gabriel Fauré's Requiem.
 He subsequently became a member of the New York City Opera and Metropolitan Opera.
-Equally at home in both classical and musical theater styles, Daniel has appeared in concert and recital on both sides of the Atlantic, and in a rare staging of Kurt Weill's Lady in the Dark on Broadway.
+Equally at home in both classical and musical theater styles, Daniel has appeared in concert and recital, and in a rare staging of Kurt Weill's Lady in the Dark on Broadway.

 Daniel lives in New York City on the Upper West Side of Manhattan near Lincoln Center, where he teaches singing and practices Ashtanga yoga.

 SHIGO VOICE STUDIO: Historic Teachings from a Revolutionary Perspective

 Daniel's studio integrates the principles of the old Italian school of singing, scientific understanding of vocal function, and the healing power of music in a supportive environment.

 Its nuts and bolts are the teachings of three legendary vocal pedagogues: Manuel García, Pauline Viardot-García and Francesco Lamperti, which are illuminated by the revolutionary perspective of Alfred Tomatis—the Einstein of the Ear who explored the relationship between the ear, body, mind and voice.